j1sk1ss/CordellCompiler/README.md

 # Cordell Compiler
 Cordell Compiler is a compact hobby compiler for the `Cordell Programming Language` with a simple syntax, inspired by C and Rust.
 It is designed for studying compilation, code optimization, translation, and low-level microcode generation.
-- *This README still in work*
+- *This README still in progress*

 # Main idea of this project
 Main goal of this project is learning of compilers architecture and porting one to the `CordellOS` project (I just want to code apps for `my` OS inside `my` OS).
-Also, according to my bias to `assembly` and `C` languages (I just love them), this language will stay "low-level" as it possible, but some features can be added in future with strings (inbuild concat, comparison, etc).
+Also, given my bias to `assembly` and `C` languages (I just love them), this language will stay "low-level" as it possible, but some features can be added in future with strings (inbuild concat, comparison, etc).

 # Used links and literature
 - Aarne Ranta. *Implementing Programming Languages.
 An Introduction to Compilers and Interpreters*